hlxin/tinnet/README.md

 TinNet is not a single model but a methodological framework.
 In our research, we integrate CGCNN (Crystal Graph Convolutional Neural Network) with a variety of physics-based models:

-1. Combining CGCNN and the Newns–Anderson Model
+1. Combining CGCNN and the Newns–Anderson model (This repository)

     Applied to predict and analyze *OH, *O, and *N adsorption energies on $d$-block metal alloys.
 The Newns–Anderson model provides physical insights into electronic structure and adsorption states.

-2. Combining CGCNN and $d$-band Theory
+2. Combining CGCNN and $d$-band theory (https://github.com/hlxin/tinnet_dos)

     Used to predict the $d$-band center, an important descriptor for the electronic structure of transition metals and alloys. $d$-band theory underpins our understanding of metal-adsorbate interactions.

-3. Combining CGCNN and the Tight-Binding Model
+3. Combining CGCNN and the tight-binding model (https://github.com/hlxin/tinnet_dos)

     Used to predict higher order moments, allowing for a more comprehensive analysis of electronic structures.
 The tight-binding model offers a simplified yet insightful perspective on electron propagation in solids.